 From the departure in Havana, during your transfers to Jucaro port and your liveaboard tour in Jardines de la Reina Marine Park, the 9 professional staff will be on hand to make your Cuban liveaboard cruise effortless and memorable.

-Cruise price per person includes: Cabin accommodation, pre-breakfast, breakfast, lunch, dinner, snacks, all drinks (includes beer, wine, soft drinks, juices, ice tea, coffee, drinking water), local airport transfers, dives (as detailed in the cruises above, night dives are available), experienced Spanish and English-speaking divemaster(s) (max. number of 5 divers per DM), tanks, weights and weightbelts.
+Cruise price per person includes: Cabin accommodation, pre-breakfast, breakfast, lunch, dinner, snacks, all drinks (includes beer, wine, soft drinks, juices, ice tea, coffee, drinking water), scheduled local airport transfers, dives (as detailed in the cruises above, night dives are available), experienced Spanish and English-speaking divemaster(s) (max. number of 5 divers per DM), tanks, weights and weightbelts.

 How to get there: If you wish to travel through Havana, you need to be in the city by Friday night.
 From Jose Marti International Airport, you can take a taxi to your pre-booked accommodation in Havana.
 The ride will take approximately 20-30 minutes and should cost 20-25 CUC one way.
 Agree on the price first, most taxis have meters however, they are rarely used.
 Ensure that you have accommodation reservations for at least one night before and 1 night after your liveaboard cruise (Havana hotels are booked up well in advance.
 Airbnb is highly recommended).
 A representative from Cuban Diving Centers will collect you at a very early 06:00-06:30 hrs from the Parque Central Hotel (or another agreed upon location at the time of your booking) for your 5-6 hour bus transfer to Jucaro Port, in Cuba's Ciego de Avila province.

-You will board the Avalon II liveaboard at approximately 12:00 hrs for the 3 hour voyage to Jardines de la Reina National Park.
-On the last day of the trip, you will cruise back to Jucaro Port and then travel via bus to Havana, arriving at approximately 20:30 hrs.
+You will board the Avalon II liveaboard at approximately 15:00 hrs for the 3 hour voyage to Jardines de la Reina National Park.
+On the last but one day of the trip, you will cruise back to and overnight inJucaro Port.
+Disembark at 9 am on the last day and then travel via bus to Havana, arriving at approximately 20:30 hrs.
 The last dive of the trip will be around 14:00 hrs on the second last day of the trip.
 Please wait at least 18 hours before flying after diving.

-If you want to avoid Havana and the 6 hour bus ride, you can fly via Miami on Saturday to Santa Clara or Camaguey.
+If you want to avoid Havana and the 6 hour bus ride, you can fly via Miami on Saturday to Santa Clara (SNU) or Camaguey (CMW).
 Upon your arrival you will be picked up and taken direct to the port.
 The journey takes 2.5 hours.
 On the following Saturday you will be taken back to the airport.
 If you have a late flight they will organise a 4 hour city tour for you to avoid to wait hours at the airport.

 Dive clubs and group discounts: Pay for 9 guests and 1 additional person can join the cruise in the Standard cabin free of charge (total 10 or more guests).
-See whole boat charter rate below.

 10 Standard cabins aboard the Avalon II are spacious and neatly furnished with the bathrooms adding a touch of elegance.
 All cabins feature the comforts of home, including televisions, DVD players, individually-controlled air-conditioning and private bathrooms.
 The 8 cabins on the main deck each have a double bed and a single bunk bed, and large windows.
 The lower deck features the largest cabins.
 These 2 cabins each have 2 double beds and portholes.